Make this flavorful grilled pork tenderloin seasoned with homemade Mexican adobo seasoning for a tasty weeknight dinner!

 - 1 tsp olive oil

 - kosher salt, to taste

-Grill or broil on high until an instant read thermometer inserted in the center reads 145°F, about 20 to 22 minutes.
-Let the pork rest about 5 minutes before slicing.
+- Grill or broil on high until an instant read thermometer inserted in the center reads 145°F, about 20 to 22 minutes, turning a few times.

 - Let the pork rest about 5 minutes before slicing into 8 slices.

 52 comments on “Mexican Adobo Rubbed Grilled Pork Tenderloin”